One of the great Australian home remedies, Tea tree Oil has many uses in the frugal home, from cleaning to repelling insects to medicinal remedies.

 - Don’t use tea tree oil on pets (it is particularly dangerous for cats as they tend to lick it), small children and during pregnancy.
 Store it out of reach of children.

-- There are some cases of allergic reaction to tea tree oil, so patch test it before use to ensure you are not allergic.
-There is also some evidence that tea tree oil and lavender oil may alter hormone levels in some people but that these side effects are temporary once they have discontinued use.
+- There are a few cases of allergic reaction to tea tree oil, so patch test it before use to ensure you are not allergic.
+There is also some evidence that tea tree oil and lavender oil may alter hormone levels in susceptible people but that these side effects are temporary once they have discontinued use.
 Discontinue use if you have any adverse reaction.

 - Ensure you get 100% pure oil from a reputable source, preferably organic and steam distilled (and grown in Australia rather cheaper substitutes from Asia).
 A little goes a long way, so a small bottle will last you for quite some time.
 Mine has lasted three years now and I’m only half way through.